 How to Make a Candy Corn Cake

 Well, now that you know how to dirty icing a cake, it is time to decorate.
-I picked a really simple candy corn cake design that will allow for many, many flaws as you will notice when you look at my final cake.
-I think I decorate it on one of those days where Disney songs and visions of the movie “Elf” were playing in my head.
-I zoned out.
-Totally out in left field but that is alright.
-This candy corn cake design doesn’t have to be perfect so you can zone out if you want.
+I picked a really simple candy corn cake design that will allow for many, many flaws.
+You will notice them when you look at my final cake.
+I think I decorated it on one of those days where Disney songs and visions of the movie “Elf” were playing in my head and I zoned out.
+This candy corn cake design doesn’t have to be perfect so you can zone out while you make yours if you want.

 Supplies for Candy Corn Cake: